Brenda Katwesigye

-Brenda Katwesigye Baganzi is a Ugandan telecom engineer, entrepreneur, tech innovator ,chief executive officer and co founder of Wazi Vision Uganda's first eyewear design and manufacturing company from recycled plastic in 2016.
+Brenda Katwesigye Baganzi is a Ugandan telecom engineer, entrepreneur, chief executive officer and co founder of Wazi Vision Uganda's first eyewear design and manufacturing company from recycled plastic in 2016.
 She is also the CEO Wazi Recycling Industries and 2016 Mandela Washington fellow.

 She is a board member of the Regional Advisory Board for the Young African Leaders a Forbes-recognized entrepreneur and mentioned in the 2019 Forbes New Wealth Creators’ list by Forbes Africa.

 Early life and background

 In her childhood, Katwesigye needed eyeglasses to see clearly, which were expensive.
 This challenge birthed the start of Wazi Vision, which manufactures eyeglasses from recycled plastic and focuses on providing affordable eye testing and glasses.

-Through embracing the power of virtual reality technology and developing mobile applications ,Wazi came up with a mobile application that uses virtual reality technology to perform visual acuity tests.
+Through embracing the power of virtual reality technology and developing mobile applications, Wazi came up with a mobile application that uses virtual reality technology to perform visual acuity tests.

 Education

 She did a bachelor's degree in telecommunication engineering Makerere University in Uganda.

 MBA program at Smith School of Business, Queen’s University 2022.